Model 222-RR

 Why is the crown at the 1:30 position?

 During the Transitional Period from the early 1900s into the 1920s, some wristwatches appeared with the winding crown in this less common position on the wristwatch case.
-Some watch companies converted movements and dials that were originally designed for a pocket or pendant watch into a wristwatch by making the crown position on the wristwatch case at the 1:30 or 2:00 O’clock.
+Some watch companies converted movements and dials that were originally designed for a pocket or pendant watch into a wristwatch by placing the crown position on the wristwatch case at what would normally be the 1:30 or 2:00 position.

 We can also do a Lefty version with the crown at 10:30